 Tired of the impersonal crowds of the Nation’s Capital?
-Fredericksburg is an easy day trip south of DC on I-95 or the VRE train.
+Fredericksburg is an easy day trip from DC on I-95 or the VRE train.
 Folks in Fredericksburg greet you in the stores, on the street, and even wave to you on the Trolley Tours of Fredericksburg.
 In fact, our favorite part of a visit to Fredericksburg is the people.
-There is plenty of Southern small town charm and so much to see and do!
+There is plenty of Southern small town charm and so much to do on this day trip from DC!

 Fredericksburg has an activity that match the interests of everyone in the family.
 History lovers are sure to enjoy any of the four Civil War battlefields in the Fredericksburg & Spotsylvania National Military Park.
-Children love the Hugh Mercer Apothecary Museum where they can interact with the “doctor’s assistants” that greet visitors upon entry; seeing and learning about the leeches was the highlight of my son’s trip, and he mentions them anytime anyone asks him about Fredericksburg.
-Technology lovers will enjoy the self-guided iPad tour available at George Washington’s Ferry Farm, and history buffs will love seeing the area that once held George Washington’s boyhood home.
-Hiking at Government Island or visiting the Virginia Outdoor Center in downtown for canoe/kayak rentals is a sure bet for outdoor enthusiasts in the family.
+Children love the Hugh Mercer Apothecary Museum where they can interact with the “doctor’s assistants” that greet visitors upon entry.
+Hiking at Government Island or visiting the Virginia Outdoor Center for kayak rentals is a sure bet for outdoor enthusiasts.

-Just strolling down Caroline Street for boutique and antique shopping is another great way to spend a relaxing day in Fredericksburg.
-My favorite part of this district was all the local artisan shops along the way that sold everything from handmade furniture and glassworks to greeting cards.
-Kids love seeing the collectible toys while window shopping, and eating lunch at Goolrick’s Pharmacy.
-Another absolute must-eat while in Fredericksburg is Carl’s, which has been serving up custard since 1947; Carl’s serves three flavors numerous ways but be sure to bring cash.
+Just strolling down Caroline Street for boutique shopping is another great way to spend a relaxing day in Fredericksburg on a day trip from DC.
+Kids love seeing the collectible toys while window shopping and eating lunch at Goolrick’s Pharmacy.
+Another absolute must-eat while in Fredericksburg is Carl’s, which has been serving up custard since 1947.
 It is amazingly good!

-Check out more of what Trekaroo Superoo Michelle Carbone has to say about Family-Friendly Fredericksburg, Virginia.
+Check out more of what Trekaroo contributor Michelle Carbone has to say about Family-Friendly Fredericksburg, Virginia.

-There are more historic sites and battlefields on this list than any family could fit into a single visit to Washington DC.
+There are more historic sites and battlefields on this list than any family could fit into a single visit.
 However, Harpers Ferry is so much more than just a historic site.
-Yes, there’s plenty of history from Thomas Jefferson’s “stupendous” view atop what is now known as Jefferson’s Rock to John Brown’s Raid on the Federal Armory at Harpers Ferry in 1859, but Harpers Ferry is also where the Appalachian Trail crosses the Potomac River from Maryland into West Virginia and one of the region’s premier rafting and outdoor adventure destinations.
+Yes, there’s plenty of history from Thomas Jefferson’s “stupendous” view atop what is now known as Jefferson’s Rock to John Brown’s Raid on the Federal Armory at Harpers Ferry in 1859.
+However, Harpers Ferry is also where the Appalachian Trail crosses the Potomac River from Maryland into West Virginia.
+It is one of the region’s premier rafting and outdoor adventure destinations as well.

 Antietam National Battlefield, the location of the “bloodiest one day battle in American history,” is a scenic 25 minute drive from Harpers Ferry.
-History buffs will already have this historic location on their must-visit list; however, this is also the perfect stop for families who would like to visit the location of one of the most important Civil War battles yet don’t have the time to visit Gettysburg.
-There’s a small visitor center with a few exhibits detailing the history of the battle, regularly scheduled ranger talks, an observation tower, hiking trails, and a junior ranger program.
+History buffs will already have this historic location on their must-visit list.
+However, this is also the perfect stop for families who would like to visit the location of one of the most important Civil War battles yet don’t have the time to visit Gettysburg.
+There’s a small visitor center with a few exhibits detailing the history of the battle and ranger talks.
+This is one of the best educational day trips in Maryland.

-Want to extend your vacation to spend more time in the Shenandoah Valley?
+Want to extend your vacation to spend more time in the Shenandoah Valley on your day trip from Washington DC ?
 Check out Trekaroo’s Overview of the Shenandoah Valley Kids Trail.

-A day trip to Shenandoah National Park will undoubtedly result in more driving and hiking than any other day trip on this list.
+A day trip to Shenandoah National Park will undoubtedly result in more driving and hiking than any other day trip from Washington DC on this list.
 However, once you’re out on the trail, all the city traffic and crowds will be a distant memory.
 Don’t forget to stop at the Dickey Ridge Visitor Center upon entering the park.
-Rangers at the visitor center will be able to give your family a few options for hiking trails that match both your time constraints and ability level.
+Rangers at the visitor center will be able to give your family a few options for hiking trails.

 My kids enjoy the short hike up to Mt.
 Marshall about a 16 mile drive from the northern park entrance.
-Like many of the viewpoints along Skyline Drive, it provides plenty of opportunities to rock scramble with a nearly 360 degree view.
+Like many of the viewpoints along Skyline Drive, it provides plenty of opportunities to rock scramble.
 Or, if you brought your hiking boots along on vacation and you’re itching for an adventure, I recommend planning a hike to Overall Run Falls.
 After three miles of downhill hiking from the parking lot at the Hogback Overlook, the Tuscadora- Overall Run Trail begins to run alongside a stream which leads to a series of cascades including the largest waterfall in Shenandoah National Park.

-Want to know more about traveling with kids to Shenandoah National Park?
+Want to know more about traveling with kids to Shenandoah National Park, one of the best day trips in Virginia?
 Here’s Trekaroo’s guide to Hiking in Shenandoah National Park with Kids.

 Photo by: Melissa Moore

-Admittedly, very few tourists make their way down to Southern Maryland where suburban sprawl eventually gives way to rural farmland.
-However, there are a few reasons why Southern Maryland might be the perfect day trip for your family.
+Admittedly, very few tourists make their way down to Southern Maryland where suburban sprawl gives way to rural farmland.
+However, there are a few reasons why Southern Maryland might be the perfect day trip from Washington DC for your family.
 First, if your family had wanted to explore Williamsburg and Jamestown on your trip to the Capital Region but just ran out of time in your itinerary, you’ll want to check out Historic St Mary’s City.
-Historic St Mary’s is a living history museum very similar to Virginia’s Jamestown Settlement where families can experience early colonial Maryland in the late 17th century.
-Families can tour the Maryland Dove, a ship similar to the one that colonists used to transport their tobacco back to the European continent; touring the ship and learning how to use early navigational tools was easily my boy’s favorite part of our day in Southern Maryland.
+Historic St Mary’s is a living history museum very similar to Virginia’s Jamestown Settlement.
+At St Mary’s families can experience early colonial Maryland.
+Families can tour the Maryland Dove, a ship similar to the one that colonists used to transport tobacco to Europe.
+Touring the ship and learning how to use early navigational tools is so much fun for kids.

-One of the best ways to get a feel for authentic Maryland culture and cuisine, is to spend time on the Chesapeake Bay.
-Driving north from St Mary’s to Solomons across the Patuxent River, provides several opportunities to explore more of Maryland.
+One of the best ways to get a feel for authentic Maryland is to spend time on the Chesapeake Bay.
+Driving from St Mary’s to Solomons across the Patuxent River, provides opportunities to explore more on day trip in Maryland.
 Families can explore the Calvert Marine Museum, which is home to one of the best exhibits that I have seen on the ecology of the Chesapeake Bay, or drive up the bay further to the Flag Ponds Nature Park to search for shark teeth washed off the Calvert Cliffs.
-Simply strolling the Solomon’s Island Boardwalk is a relaxing way to spend an afternoon or evening.
+Simply strolling the Solomon’s Island Boardwalk is a relaxing way to spend an afternoon on a day trip in Maryland.